LegalizeAdulthood/refactor-test-suite/Contributing.md

 1. Update the version information for the tool at the top of the results file.
 1. Add a note at the top of the results file indicating which refactorings were tested for the updated version.
+1. Run `ctest --preset default` to validate your changes to the results file.
-1. Regenerate the appropriate summary results markdown for the tool.
+1. Use the support tool [tool-summary](#executable-tool-summary) to regenerate the appropriate summary results markdown for the tool.
+1. Issue a pull request with your changes.

 Re-checking the passing tests to look for regressions is similar, but is more work.
 Make a note at the top of the results file indicating